george-hawkins/pololu-romi-jetbot/romi-notes.md

 The `compress-7zip` bumped up and down generally keeping most of the cores occupied and sometimes hitting 100% usage of all cores (but also sometimes hitting noticeably less).
 See the next section for power usage.

+Note: I used [this script](https://askubuntu.com/a/450136/734204) from SO to monitor the total CPU usage, i.e. across all cores.
+It proved easier to view than `htop` when it came to monitoring if `himeno` or `compress-7zip` were really using all cores.

+**Update:** if the goal is simply to maximize power consumption then something like [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng) would have made more sense for the CPU (and it can be installed directly using `apt`) and something like [gpu-burn](https://github.com/wilicc/gpu-burn) for a CUDA capable GPU.
+Note: various people have made minor improvements to gpu-burn that have not been merged to the original - see [spaulaus](https://github.com/spaulaus/gpu-burn/commits/master), [madisongh](https://github.com/madisongh/gpu-burn/commits/master), [Fladrif](https://github.com/Fladrif/gpu-burn/commits/feature/no-cuda-failure), [willfurnass](https://github.com/willfurnass/gpu-burn/commits/master), [yotabits](https://github.com/yotabits/gpu-burn/commits/master), [VanAndelInstitute](https://github.com/VanAndelInstitute/gpu-burn/commits/master), [nanoant](https://github.com/nanoant/gpu-burn/commits/windows-vs2015) and [davidstack](https://github.com/davidstack/gpu-burn/commits/master).
+Most of these look uninteresting but perhaps there's something in there among the various additional commits.

+### Monitoring

+Normally you'd use `sensors` to monitor e.g. CPU temperatures and `nvidia-smi` to monitor GPU usage.
+However according to [this post](https://devtalk.nvidia.com/default/topic/1023581/jetson-tx1/nvidia-smi-command-not-found-i-m-obviously-missing-something/) `nvidia-smi` isn't available for Tegra (I looked and couldn't find it) and `sensors` returns very little information on my Nano:

+    $ sudo apt install lm-sensors
+    $ sudo sensors
+    thermal-fan-est-virtual-0
+    Adapter: Virtual device
+    temp1:        +39.0 C

+    iwlwifi-virtual-0
+    Adapter: Virtual device
+    temp1:        +39.0 C

+Tegrastats also produces very little information:

+    $ sudo tegrastats
+    RAM 888/3965MB (lfb 470x4MB) IRAM 0/252kB(lfb 252kB) CPU [0%@921,0%@921,off,off] EMC_FREQ 0%@1600 GR3D_FREQ 0%@76 APE 25 PLL@36.5C CPU@39C iwlwifi@38C PMIC@100C GPU@38.5C AO@44C thermal@39C POM_5V_IN 1661/1661 POM_5V_GPU 0/0 POM_5V_CPU 165/165

+`GR3D` is the GPU engine.

+For monitoring the GPU this doesn't seem much more useful than:

+    $ cat /sys/devices/57000000.gpu/load
+    0

+From searching the Nvidia forums, this seems to be about it as far as the standard tools go.
+However many posters recommend [jetson-stats](https://github.com/rbonghi/jetson_stats) - which I found simple to install and useful:

+    $ sudo -H pip install jetson-stats
+    $ sudo jtop

+This also installs `jetson-release` which shows useful information about the system (including the Jetpack version - which as noted elsewhere isn't readily retrievable):

+    $ jetson-release
+     - NVIDIA Jetson NANO/TX1
+       * Jetpack 4.2 [L4T 32.1.0]
+       * CUDA GPU architecture 5.3
+     - Libraries:
+       * CUDA 10.0.166
+       * cuDNN 7.3.1.28-1+cuda10.0
+       * TensorRT 5.0.6.3-1+cuda10.0
+       * Visionworks 1.6.0.500n
+       * OpenCV 3.3.1 compiled CUDA: NO
+     - Jetson Performance: inactive

+The standard tools `htop` and `iotop` work as expected:

+    $ sudo apt install iotop
+    $ sudo iotop

+    $ sudo apt install htop
+    $ htop

+For tools that just output current values and then exit you can use [`watch`](http://manpages.ubuntu.com/manpages/trusty/man1/watch.1.html) to run the tool periodically and display the updated value.

 ### Power consumption

 The following figures are gotten from hooking up and visually monitoring a simple [power monitor](https://portablepowersupplies.co.uk/home/premium-usb-dc-power-monitor) between the power supply and the USB power connctor.
 The voltage displayed was always around 5.2V.